TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 11/Proverbs 11.5.md

 ---

-The righteousness of the perfect shall direct his way; But the wicked shall fall by his own wickedness.
+The righteousness of the blameless will direct his way, but the wicked shall fall by his own wickedness.